asgray/asgray.github.io/_projects/OptimalPack.md

 tools: [Python, React.js, MySQL, Flask]
 ---

-This application allows backpackers to plan trips and optimize their choice of gear and supplies.
+A database for backpackers to plan trips and optimize their choice of gear and supplies.

 <!--more-->